Jesus: Genealogy and nativity

-In Matthew, Joseph is troubled because Mary, his betrothed, is pregnant, but in the first of Joseph's four dreams an angel assures him not to be afraid to take Mary as his wife, because her child was conceived by the Holy Spirit.
+In Matthew, Joseph is troubled because Mary, his betrothed, is pregnant, but in the first of Joseph's four dreams an angel assures him not to be afraid to take Mary as his wife because her child was conceived by the Holy Spirit.
 In Matthew 2:1–12, wise men or Magi from the East bring gifts to the young Jesus as the King of the Jews.
 They find him in a house in Bethlehem.
-Matthew focuses on an event after the Luke Nativity where Jesus was an infant.
-In Matthew Herod the Great hears of Jesus' birth and, wanting him killed, orders the murders of male infants in Bethlehem under age of 2.
-But an angel warns Joseph in his second dream, and the family flees to Egypt—later to return and settle in Nazareth.
+Herod the Great hears of Jesus's birth and, wanting him killed, orders the murders of male infants in Bethlehem and its surroundings.
+However, an angel warns Joseph in his second dream, and the family flees to Egypt—later to return and settle in Nazareth.

 In Luke 1:31–38, Mary learns from the angel Gabriel that she will conceive and bear a child called Jesus through the action of the Holy Spirit.
 When Mary is due to give birth, she and Joseph travel from Nazareth to Joseph's ancestral home in Bethlehem to register in the census ordered by Caesar Augustus.
 While there Mary gives birth to Jesus, and as they have found no room in the inn, she places the newborn in a manger.
 An angel announces the birth to a group of shepherds, who go to Bethlehem to see Jesus, and subsequently spread the news abroad.
 Luke 2:21 tells how Joseph and Mary have their baby circumcised on the eighth day after birth, and name him Jesus, as Gabriel had commanded Mary.
 After the presentation of Jesus at the Temple, Joseph, Mary and Jesus return to Nazareth.

 Early life, family, and profession

-Jesus' childhood home is identified in the Gospels of Luke and Matthew as the town of Nazareth in Galilee, where he lived with his family.
-Although Joseph appears in descriptions of Jesus' childhood, no mention is made of him thereafter.
-His other family members—his mother, Mary, his brothers James, Joses (or Joseph), Judas and Simon and his unnamed sisters—are mentioned in the Gospels and other sources.
+Jesus's childhood home is identified in the Gospels of Luke and Matthew as Nazareth, a town in Galilee in present-day Israel, where he lived with his family.
+Although Joseph appears in descriptions of Jesus's childhood, no mention is made of him thereafter.
+His other family members, including his mother, Mary, his four brothers James, Joses (or Joseph), Judas, and Simon, and his unnamed sisters, are mentioned in the Gospels and other sources.
+Jesus's maternal grandparents are named Joachim and Anne in the Gospel of James.
+The Gospel of Luke records that Mary was a relative of Elizabeth, the mother of John the Baptist.
+Extra-biblical contemporary sources consider Jesus and John the Baptist to be second cousins through the belief that Elizabeth was the daughter of Sobe, the sister of Anne.

-The Gospel of Mark reports that Jesus comes into conflict with his neighbors and family.
-Jesus' mother and brothers come to get him because people are saying that he is crazy.
+The Gospel of Mark reports that at the beginning of his ministry, Jesus comes into conflict with his neighbours and family.
+Jesus's mother and brothers come to get him because people are saying that he is mentally ill.
 Jesus responds that his followers are his true family.
-In John, Mary follows Jesus to his crucifixion, and he expresses concern over her well-being.
+In the Gospel of John, Jesus and his mother attend a wedding at Cana, where he performs his first miracle at her request.
+Later, she follows him to his crucifixion, and he expresses concern over her well-being.